 Max OOP had researched the hell out of this fund.
 It gave me access to invest in 507 of the largest companies in America at a rock bottom expense ratio of 0.035% annually.
 Normally someone would need $5 million just to be allowed to invest in this fund.
 Trust me, I don’t have 5 million dollars, but my employer gave me special access to drop my money here.

-So for every $100,000 I invested with VINIX – my Max Out of Pocket would be a paltry $35 per year.
+So for every $100,000 I invested with VINIX – my Max Out of Pocket would only be $35 per year.

 Much cheaper than the unreasonable NINE HUNDRED DOLLARS in annual expenses I would pay on the most expensive fund offered through my employer.